Chr0nos/motorized/README.md

 Any field or types has just to be pydantic capable definitions

 # Reserved attributes names
-In `Document` the following attributes names are reserved by motorizedn
+In `Document` the following attributes names are reserved by motorized
 - _aliased_fields
 - _create
 - _transform